 What others think of me is none of my business.

-What you think about me is none of my business.
+What you think about me is none of my business, think what you like.

-There may be a few people in your life who you trust, who are very close to you (or maybe just trusted), whose opinions you respect.
-However, what they think of you is still none of your business.
+There may be a few people in your life who you trust, whose opinions you respect, however, what they think of you is still none of your business.
 With one exception which I’ll talk about down the page.

 The reason why “what others think about you is none of your business” is because YOU are here on the planet, in your current incarnation, to experience YOUR journey by creating a life that is driven by an AUTHENTIC YOU.

 I believe our purpose, here on Earth, is to live truly to truly live.
 We can’t do that when we are concerned about what others might think of us.
 We can’t do that when we change our behavior, alter our priorities, create reactions and responses, or transform ourselves to please or suit the whims or ideas of others.

 When you care about what others think of you, YOU GIVE YOUR POWER AWAY.

 You effectively disempower yourself.
 Wondering, worrying or being concerned about what others think of you is the number one reason why people experience stress, anxiety, and fear.
 And that leads to dis-ease in many forms.